disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/M04/M4-EX2-T0-S5.png)

 6. To finish up the setup, you will need to enable managed environments for each of the associated environments in the pipeline.
-Navigate back to the **Environments** page with the breadcrumbs at the top or the left side navigation.
+Navigate back to the **Environments** page with the breadcrumbs at the top of the left-side navigation.

     ![](images/M04/M4-EX2-T0-S6.png)